yyyyannisz/Interactive-Lab-Hub/Lab 6/README.md

 - MQTT topics used
 - Code snippets with explanations

+The project runs on a Raspberry Pi with a small ST7789 TFT screen showing game prompts, while an MPR121 capacitive touch board with three metal pads serves as the physical interface for selecting rock, paper, or scissors.
 ![Pi setup](Pi-Setup.jpg)

 For our Rock–Paper–Scissors game, each Pi communicates through a small set of MQTT topics:

 ***Player → Host: Publish Move***